Symphony No. 15 (Michael Haydn)

-The placement of the Minuet second, before the slow movement, is unusual in Michael Haydn's symphonies, though there is one other specimen, the Symphony No. 16, which scholars are fairly certain is a close contemporary to this one.
-Three symphonies by brother Joseph Haydn also have this placement, 32, 37 and 44.
+The placement of the minuet second, before the slow movement, is unusual in Michael Haydn's symphonies, though there is one other specimen, the Symphony No. 16, which scholars are fairly certain is a close contemporary to this one.
+Three symphonies by Joseph Haydn also have this placement, 32, 37 and 44.

-The corresponding placement of the Scherzo second in the Romantic era, despite Ludwig van Beethoven's Ninth Symphony, remained rare until Anton Bruckner's Second (original version), Eighth and Ninth symphonies, and Gustav Mahler's First, Fourth and Sixth (original version) symphonies.
+The corresponding placement of the scherzo second in the Romantic era, despite Beethoven's Ninth Symphony, remained rare until Bruckner's Second (original version), Eighth and Ninth symphonies, and Mahler's First, Fourth and Sixth (original version) symphonies.

 Discography

 Included in a set of 20 symphonies on the CPO label with Bohdan Warchal conducting the Slovak Philharmonic.
 Also available on a Hungaroton CD of the Capella Savaria conducted by Pál Németh.